sjgrider256/Digital_Forest/README.md

 -Save the model weights and accuracy logs to your Google Drive.

 -Evaluate the model.
-A well-trained model will show little difference in accuracy between training and validation datasets, with a gradual increase.
-Discrepencies between validation and traning indicate overfitting (the model memorized the training dataset and failed to learn features).
-Additionally, validation loss should decrease at a comparable rate to training loss.
+A well-trained model will show a gradual increase in accuracy, with little difference between training/validation datasets.
+Discrepencies between validation and training datasets indicate overfitting, meaning the model memorized patterns during training instead of learning the relations between features.
+Additionally, validation loss should decrease at a comparable rate to training loss, indicating effective backpropagation and adjustment of weights/parameter coefficients.

 ![EfficientNetB0accuracy and validation](images/Screenshot%202025-05-30%20151302.png)

-An overfit model (meaning the model memorized the data instead of learning features) will show little to no improvement on validation
+An overfit model will show little to no improvement on validation sets.

 ![EfficientNetB0overfitting](images/Screenshot%202025-05-02%20165740.png)